nevakrien/proc_macro_lang/README.md

 a:term_int \[+\] b:int => ((int)a+b):int

-this solution is right recursive but crucially it is not left recursive.
+this solution is right recursive but crucially it is not left recursive. we could also take a specific parser for int. this might be the right call here since a lot of things that can parse to int use "+" for their own goals.

+a:int_parser \[+\] b:int => ((int)a+b):int

+this code would simply use the build in simple int parser to parse a.

 # Types